-Cut off each end of squash.
-Cut off as little as is necessary to stabilize the squash so it will stand upright.
+Cut off each end of the squash.
+Cut off as little as is necessary to stabilize the squash, so it stays upright.

 Cut squash in half.
-Admire nature’s bounty and beauty and then scoop out seeds. .
+Take a moment to admire nature’s beautiful details, and then … scoop out the seeds!

-Coat the interior and top edges with EVO.
+Coat the interior and top edges with EVOO.

-Add a quarter-cup, or more, of applesauce to each squash half.
-Sprinkle with cinnamon sugar followed by a little cracked pepper.
+Add one-third cup of applesauce to each squash half.
+Sprinkle with cinnamon sugar, followed by a little cracked pepper or garlic pepper.
 Place squash halves on a parchment paper-lined baking sheet.

-Roast for about one hour, until browned and fork-tender.
+Roast for 45- 60 minutes, until fork-tender.
 Serve in a pretty serving dish.

 Mom and I in the kitchen.
-She was tiny, but strong.
+She was tiny but mighty.